A huge 10,000 m² street art museum featuring works from around the world has opened near Lyon!

 © SETH - Mausa Vauban

-With a goal of 150,000 visitors per year, this hybrid museum aims to make Saint-Chamond a new epicenter of urban culture.
-In short, street art is coming off the streets, but it doesn't lose any of its spirit.
-It's just getting cozy... in Halle 07.
+With a goal of 150,000 visitors a year, this hybrid museum aims to make Saint-Chamond a new epicenter of urban culture.
+In short, street art comes off the streets but doesn’t lose any of its spirit.
+It just finds a cozy spot… in Halle 07.